Last Updated on April 16, 2026 by Kim Crawmer, KPA CTP, LFDM

 Safe, Professional Shipping for Your Prancing Pony Farm Maremma

-We handle every detail of your puppy's journey home—from health certificates to airline coordination—so you can focus on preparing for your new livestock guardian dog.
+We handle every detail of your puppy's journey home—from health certificates to air or ground transportation coordination—so you can focus on preparing for your new livestock guardian dog.

 49 Shipping Your Puppy Commercially